Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 Max is surprised to find that Aarock is a Cyvolter and stops Jax from finishing her or cuting her tail off leting her escape.
 Jax is enraged by this Max exclaims that she is not a bad.
 Jax Responds that she tried to kill Te Cybervator how is she not a bad guy

-Before or after learns/realize Airiona and Speeding bulet is the same person Max is asked if he knows him upon recognizing him.
+Before or after learns/realize Spike and Speeding bulet is the same person Max is asked if he knows him upon recognizing him.
 Max tells them in a flashback about how he is the one that convinced him to become a Cybervator

 ### 7. Approach To The Inmost Cave
 Episodes: 19, 20, 21, 22

 - Max starts to question if Jax and/or others are right that he shouldn't be a cybervator and is holding his team back.
 He no longer wants to by a cyber.fighter for "his self"

-- Airiona asks Max what he will do when he becomes chief
+- Spike asks Max what he will do when he becomes chief
 	- the first change that Max proposes is to get rid if the idea of cheif entirely but eventualy compromises to have a 5 chief system.
 The entire team that wins a championships becomes cheif geting rid of the idea that only the MVP becomes cheif which means everyone including Support Cybervators can become cheif

-Airiona is shown doing something ominous.
+Spike is shown doing something ominous.

-Max again vist the cave in which he found the CyTek but this time without Airiona and discovers missing/tampered items.
+Max again vist the cave in which he found the CyTek but this time without Spike and discovers missing/tampered items.

-Max asks Airiona if he was behind the recent attacks he tells him "No of course not, all I did was provide the truth.
+Max asks Spike if he was behind the recent attacks he tells him "No of course not, all I did was provide the truth.
 I told you the Citizens will eventually rise up to take their right full place as the masters of Cybervators."

 Max prepares for the championship training, stratigizing, and developing more tech.

 With Aarock no longer apart of the team she must be replaced By Minia which means she must be replaced

-Max thinks about Airiona he starts to contemplate the potential ramifications of creating this technology
+Max thinks about Spike he starts to contemplate the potential ramifications of creating this technology

 Kyshumu tells Max that the citizens need him now more than ever as he must lead them so he can no longer turn back